Shaw Theatres | About Shaw

 Cathay's Dato Loke Wan Toh, You Min and Sir Run Run Shaw

-For over two decades, the Shaw studios bagged almost every category of award from Best Picture to those for outstanding technical achievements.
-Wherever the event was held, the star studded Shaw contingent would always attract the most attention.
+For over two decades, the studios operated out of Singapore and independently out of Hong Kong bagged almost every category of award from Best Picture to those for outstanding technical achievements.

 Thousands would line the streets to see their favourite Shaw stars as they disembarked at the airport and went about the city.